Do I need to self-host to use Tusile?

 Where is my data stored?

-Core Server (the shared Tusile identity service — not your self-hosted community stack) holds your account, friends list, direct messages (text and DM file attachments), and profile avatars (and related profile fields).
-That data lives in the Core operator’s database and object storage (for example S3), not on community servers you join.
+Core Server (the shared Tusile identity service) holds your account, friends list, direct messages (text and DM file attachments), and profile avatars.
+That data lives in Tusile’s infrastructure, not on community servers you join.

-Community server (what you self-host) stores each community’s channels, roles, channel messages, channel file attachments, voice metadata, and server icon/banner images — typically Postgres plus local disk or S3 for uploads, as described in Configuration.
-You control retention and backups for that stack; see Backup & restore for pg_dump, file exports, and moving to a new host.
+Self-hosted community servers store channels, messages, files, and voice metadata on your own infrastructure — typically Postgres plus local disk or S3.
+You control retention and backups; see Backup & restore for pg_dump, file exports, and moving to a new host.

-Per-community server nickname and server avatar (when supported by your client) live on that community server only, not on Core.
-Direct messages always use your global Core display name and profile picture.
+Per-community server nickname and server avatar live on that community server only, not on Core.
+Direct messages always use your global Core display name and picture.

 Can I use a free domain?